-We talked to Animesh Ghosh, Founder & CEO of KornChain, a global network of loyalty programs underpinned by blockchain and artificial intelligence.
-This is what he said:
+How Animesh Ghosh, Founder & CEO of KornChain built the global network of loyalty programs using blockchain and artificial intelligence.

 First of all, how are you and your family doing in these COVID-19 times?